Skip to main content

 Prof John Pickard, CBE

-Professor John Pickard CBE FMedSci is Emeritus Professor of Neurosurgery and Chairman/Clinical director of the Wolfson Brain Imaging Centre, University of Cambridge.
+John is Emeritus Professor of Neurosurgery.
+He is also Chairman/Clinical director of the Wolfson Brain Imaging Centre, University of Cambridge.
 He trained in Neurosurgery in the 1970’s at the Institute of Neurological Sciences in Glasgow.
-He has been Chairman of the SINAPSE International Advisory Board and external advisor to the MSN for Neurosurgery.
+John has been Chairman of the SINAPSE International Advisory Board and external advisor to the MSN for Neurosurgery.

-Following retirement, he established the NIHR Brain Injury Healthcare Technology Cooperative (now MedTech Cooperative) and moved to East Lothian for grandchildren, golf and escape from too many committees.
+Following retirement, he established the NIHR Brain Injury Healthcare Technology Cooperative (now MedTech Cooperative).
+John now lives in East Lothian for grandchildren, golf and escape from too many committees.

 Our supporters